cs160-berkeley/github-scripts/README.md

 (https://classroom.github.com/) to set up a link that students can create individual repos based on an assigned template.

-## Adding members to a GitHub organization
+## Adding members to an organization

-`invite_user.sh` automatically retrieves a list of GitHub usernames from a text file and adds user one by one to an organization.
+`invite_user.sh` retrieves a list of GitHub usernames from a text file and adds users to an organization.
 Added members will need to accept the invitation via email notification sent by GitHub or visit the organization page (e.g., [https://github.com/cs160-sp16](https://github.com/cs160-sp16)).